code-dot-org/dsco_/CONTRIBUTING.md

 2. `npm install`
 3. [Start Storybook](#storybook) to begin developing components locally.

+**Tips:**

+- If you need to run a command on a package (or all packages), you'll almost always use a Lerna command, not NPM, so you should familiarize yourself with [Lerna](https://github.com/lerna/lerna) and its basic commands.

 ## Storybook

 Run `npm run storybook` from the root directory to start storybook locally.